Nshmais/Linux-server/README.md

 <img src="Linux.png" width="50">  Configure Linux Server the turn it to Web Application Server using Apache2

 ## Project Overview
-Taking the baseline installation of a Linux server and prepare it to host your web applications.
+Taking the baseline installation of a Linux server and prepare it to a web applications.
 Secure the server from a number of attack vectors, installing and configuring a database server, and deploy web applications onto it.
-Learn how to access, secure, and perform the initial configuration of a bare-bones Linux server. learn how to install and configure a web and database server and actually host a web application.
+Access, secure, and perform the initial configuration of a bare-bones Linux server.
+Install and configure a web and database server and host a web application.

 ## Server Details

-IP address:
+IP address from Amazon Lightsail:

 SSH port: 2200